iqis/Q7/README.md

   - active
       - Bind functions within
   - extensible
-      - Make variants of an object (class, and instance)
+      - Make variants of an object (class and instance)

 #### No Magic